2015 National Planning Excellence Awards: Implementation

 Process

 GCCW is a unique plan, relying almost entirely on green stormwater infrastructure (GSI) systems that capture rainwater, use it to irrigate trees and plants, and then recycle it back into the groundwater to prevent sewage overflows.
-The plan includes technical analyses; engineering models showing how green infrastructure can be used to address water quality issues; a cost saving analysis; and social impact analysis detailing long-term economic, environmental, and social benefits.
+The plan includes technical analyses; engineering models showing how green infrastructure can be used to address water quality issues; a cost-saving analysis; and a social impact analysis detailing long-term economic, environmental, and social benefits.

 GCCW charts a 25-year course of green stormwater infrastructure development to manage runoff from over 9,000 acres of impervious surface and reduce sewage overflow pollution by 85 percent.